-Recently, while navigating a department store, searching for ornaments, my 4-year-old son stared in amazement at the glass snow globes on the shelf.
+Recently, while navigating a department store, searching for Christmas ornaments, my 4-year-old son stared in amazement at the glass snow globes on the shelf.

 Gently turning over the globe to allow the shimmery snow to delicately fall to the bottom, his blue eyes remained transfixed on the magical scene in front of him.

 “Mom, I wonder what it’s like to live inside a snow globe,” he pondered, awestruck.